“Some national FDI regimes determine filing requirements or intervention rights based solely on the size of the stake acquired”

 OVERVIEW OF REGIMES WITH/WITHOUT STANDSTILL OBLIGATION

-There is broad divergence among the regimes regarding whether they provide for mandatory filings, voluntary filings, ex officio investigations or a mixture thereof.
-The German regime is illustrative—as explained in the chapter "Germany ," it provides for a mandatory filing requirement based on the target's activities, the size of the stake (voting rights) acquired and the "nationality" of the investor.
+There is broad divergence among legislative regimes regarding whether they provide for mandatory filings, voluntary filings, ex officio investigations or a mixture thereof.
+The German regime is illustrative—as set out in the chapter "Germany," it provides for a mandatory filing requirement based on the target's activities, the size of the stake (voting rights) acquired and the "nationality" of the investor.

-If these thresholds are not met, the government may still intervene, and investors may make voluntary filings, under certain circumstances.
-(At a minimum, there needs to be a direct or indirect acquisition of at least 25 percent of the voting rights of a German company by non-EU/EFTA-based investors.)
-The regime provides effectively for a standstill obligation where filings are mandatory.
+If these thresholds are not met, the government may still intervene, and investors may consider making voluntary filings, under certain circumstances.
+For an ex officio investigation or a voluntary filing, there still needs to be a direct or indirect acquisition of at least 25 percent of the voting rights of a German company by a non-EU/EFTA-based investor—otherwise the government does not have jurisdiction to review the transaction.
+The regime provides for a standstill obligation where filings are mandatory, but not where they are voluntary.

 COVERAGE OF INVESTMENTS BY NON-EU INVESTORS ONLY?

-The French regime captures acquisitions of control by any non-French investors, but minority acquisitions only if the investor is non-EU/EEA-based (as of 25 percent of voting rights for all kinds of entities and, until the end of 2020, as of 10 percent of voting rights with respect to listed companies).
+The French regime captures acquisitions of control by any non-French investor, but minority acquisitions only if the investor is non-EU/EEA-based (as of 25 percent of voting rights for all kinds of entities and, until the end of 2021, as of 10 percent of voting rights with respect to listed companies).

 INDUSTRIES SUBJECT TO SCRUTINY